-Turkey’s Ace Games raises $7M to develop ‘hyper casual’ games – TechCrunch
+Turkey’s Ace Games raises $7M to develop casual and ‘hyper casual’ games – TechCrunch

-Ace Games, a Turkish mobile gaming company founded by a former Peak Games co-founder, has raised a $7 million Seed funding round led by Actera Group.
+Ace Games, a Turkish mobile gaming company founded by a former Peak Games co-founder, has raised a $7 million seed funding round led by Actera Group.
 Co-investment has come from San Francisco’s NFX.
-Former gaming entrepreneurs Kristian Segerstrale, Alexis Bonte, and Kaan Gunay also participated.
-Firat Ileri is previous investors from the pre-seed round.
+Former gaming entrepreneurs Kristian Segerstrale, Alexis Bonte and Kaan Gunay also participated.
+Firat Ileri is a previous investor from the pre-seed round.

-The company runs two studios, one focused on casual and one on ‘hyper-casual’ games.
+The company runs two studios, one focused on casual and one on “hyper-casual” games.

-Co-founded by CEO Hakan Bas, the former Co-Founder, and COO at Peak Games, Ace Games has had some success on the US iOS Store with its hyper-casual title, ‘Mix and Drink.’
+Co-founded by CEO Hakan Bas, the former co-founder and COO at Peak Games, Ace Games has had some success on the U.S. iOS Store with its hyper-casual title, “Mix and Drink.”

 In a statement, Bas said: “Ace’s main focus is actually the casual ‘hybrid puzzle’ game that we have been working on for a while now.
 However, our hyper-casual studio assists the main studio in many aspects like training talent, coming up with creative game mechanics and marketing ideas, generating cash, and creating user base.”
 Ace’s casual title is to be released late-summer this year and the global launch is expected in early 2022.

-Peak Games, Gram Games and Rollic Games were alls acquired by Zynga, showing that Turkey is cable of producing decent exits for gaming startups.
+Peak Games, Gram Games and Rollic Games were all acquired by Zynga, showing that Turkey is capable of producing decent exits for gaming startups.

 VCs such as Index, Balderton, Makers and Griffin have all made M&A deals with Dream Games, Bigger Games and Spyke Games.